BioData-PT/FEGA_SOPs/sop/templates/FEGA-SOP0017_SOP_for_Federated_EGA_Helpdesk_-_Validate_a_submission.md

 | `v1.0` | `—` | Aina Jené - EGA-CRG Operations Manager | Initial release | 31-05-2023 |
 | `v1.1` | `—` | Miguel Cisneiros - FEGA-PT Data Steward | Update to Github and metadata | 14-10-2025 |

-**Purpose**
+## Purpose

 The purpose of this SOP is to establish a standardised process for validating a submission within the Federated EGA Helpdesk.
 The SOP outlines the necessary steps and guidelines to ensure that all submitted data and accompanying documentation are thoroughly reviewed, verified, and validated in a consistent and efficient manner.

 By implementing this SOP, several valuable outcomes can be achieved.
 Firstly, it promotes quality assurance by ensuring that all submissions undergo a rigorous validation process.
 This helps to maintain the integrity, accuracy, and reliability of the data and associated information within the Federated EGA Helpdesk system.
 Secondly, the SOP fosters transparency and accountability by providing a clear set of guidelines that all team members can follow uniformly, thus reducing potential errors, inconsistencies, and delays.

-**Scope**
+## Scope

 This SOP indicates the steps to follow in order to validate a FEGA submission once the user has finalised it through the FEGA Submitter Portal.

-**Procedure**
+## Procedure

-1.  *A FEGA Helpdesk admin will login to their FEGA Helpdesk Portal (helpdesk.{fega}.ega.archive.org) and*
+1.  *A FEGA Helpdesk admin will login to their FEGA Helpdesk Portal (helpdesk.{fega}.ega-archive.org) and*

   - *Click on “Pending Submissions” or*